The Best Dish Wand Brush: A Buyer's Guide

 However, some people prefer the direct control of a handheld sponge or scrubber for more delicate items.
 While a dish wand is a powerhouse for tough jobs, a potential downside is that vigorous scrubbing can sometimes splash water around your sink area.
 Ultimately, it comes down to personal preference, but for all-around tough cleaning, the targeted design of a dish wand often comes out on top.

-The Real Reason You'll Love Them: Convenience
+The Real Reason You'll Love Them: Sheer Convenience

 Let’s be honest: the biggest win for the dish wand is its incredible convenience.
 The built-in, refillable soap dispenser is a game-changer.
 You simply fill the handle with your favorite dish soap, and it dispenses directly onto your dishes as you scrub.
 No more fumbling with a separate soap bottle with wet, slippery hands.